obmarg/synchg/README.rst

-When working with Mercurial it can be neccesary to transfer in progress changes between different machines.
-Mercurials push & pull help to make this process simpler however keeping your repositories in sync is not neccesarily a single step process.
+When working with Mercurial it can be necessary to transfer in progress changes between different machines.
+Mercurials push & pull help to make this process simpler however keeping your repositories in sync is not necessarily a single step process.
 Particularly if you rebase and collapse changesets quite frequently and especially if you like to make use of the mq extension.

-This script intends to make the process of syncing two mercurial repositories to exactly the same point as easy as possible, by taking care of all the steps neccesary in a single command.
+This script intends to make the process of syncing two mercurial repositories to exactly the same point as easy as possible, by taking care of all the steps necessary in a single command.

 Requirements
 -------------